NREL/H2Integrate/.github/PULL_REQUEST_TEMPLATE.md

 ## Impacted areas of the software
 <!--
-Replace the below example with any added and/or modified files, and briefly describe what has been changed or added, and why.
+Replace the below example with any added or modified files, and briefly describe what has been changed or added, and why.
 -->
 - `path/to/file.extension`
   - `method1`: What and why something was changed in one sentence or less.